ppkgtmm/pk/src/contents/projects/churn-prediction.md

 Work done in this step are

-- column data type and values validation against data description

-    **Reason :** To see if further data cleansing or transformation are needed
+1. validation of column data type and values against data description to see if further data cleansing or transformation are needed

-- target variable distribution analysis

-    **Reason :** To determine if weighted classification is needed because of class imbalance
+2. analysis of target distribution to determine if there is imbalance in the distribution and weighted classification is required

-- numerical and categorical feature distribution analysis by target class

-    **Reason :** To decide if test of independence is needed to reduce no. of features
+3. analysing feature distribution by target to find if redundant features can be determined or test of independence will be required

-- correlation analysis between each feature variable and target

-    **Reason :** To observe direction of relationship between each feature variable and target
+4. correlation analysis between each feature variable and target to observe direction of relationship between each feature variable and target

 To know more about the observations, refer to [exploration notebook](https://github.com/ppkgtmm/churn-prediction/blob/main/notebooks/exploration.ipynb)